moveit/moveit_tutorials/doc/stomp_planner/stomp_planner_tutorial.rst

 **Update Filter parameters**:

 - **class**: ::
   This can be set to "PolynomialSmoother" or "ConstrainedCartesianGoal".
-Specific paramters need to be set depending on the chosen class.
+Specific parameters need to be set depending on the chosen class.
 For setting parameters for "ConstrainedCartesianGoal", have a look at `this link <https://github.com/ros-industrial/industrial_moveit/blob/kinetic-devel/stomp_plugins/example_pages.dox>`_.

 - **poly_order**: ::
   This is the order of the polynomial function used for smoothing trajectories.